lheywang/Simker/README.md

 ## Key Features⚡:

 - Zero-Dependency Setup: Run complex EDA tools without cluttering your host OS.
+Everything is here, from install.

-- Mixed-Signal Capable: Seamlessly handle Analog (SPICE) and Digital (HDL) workflows.
+- Mixed-Signal Capable: Seamlessly handle Analog (SPICE) and Digital (HDL) workflows with the usage of tools and scripts.

-- Built-in Utilities: Custom scripts to bridge the gap between different HDL formats.
+- Built-in Utilities: Custom scripts to bridge the gap between different HDL formats and make the mixed-simulation a feature, not a pain.

-- Interactive Help: A custom CLI help system to guide you through the tools.

 - Compatible with a large panel of OS : Since it's inside a docker container, which run Ubuntu 24.04, you can basically deploy the tool on any OS that support docker.